nodemailer/wildduck/emails/README.md

 # Default messages

-Add here messages that should be inserted to new users INBOX.
-Messages are formatted according to [Nodemailer message structure](https://nodemailer.com/message/) and sorted by filename.
-Only files with .json extension are used.
+Add here default email messages that should be inserted to new users account.
+To test it out, rename example.json.disabled to example.json, restart Wild Duck and create a new account.
+Your INBOX should include the message composed from the example.

+## Creating default messages

+Messages are formatted according to the [Nodemailer message structure](https://nodemailer.com/message/) and stored to this folder as json files.

-All string values can take the following template tags (case sensitive):
+All string values in the JSON structure can use the following template tags (case sensitive) that are replaced while compiling:

 - **[USERNAME]** will be replaced by the username of the user
-- **[DOMAIN]** will be replaced by the service domain
 - **[EMAIL]** will be replaced by the email address of the user
+- **[DOMAIN]** will be replaced by the domain part of the email address
 - **[NAME]** will be replaced by the registered name of the user
-- **[FNAME]** will be replaced by the first part of the registered name of the user
+- **[FNAME]** will be replaced by the first name of the registered user
+- **[LNAME]** will be replaced by the last name of the registered user

+> NB!
+All values are replaced as is, except in the `html` field.
+For `html` the replaced values are html encoded.

 You can also specify some extra options with the mail data object